Newsletter

 • Terms: Define the length of the contract, specify whether one year or multi – years and identify if an evergreen clause is included

 • Price Determination: Note whether there is a fixed price or negotiated price.
-Many contracts point to a district average and can be adjusted by adding or a decreasing price by a percentage.
+Many contracts point to a district average that can adjust by adding or a decreasing price by a percentage.

-• Payment Terms: Note exactly when payment is to be received
+• Payment Terms: Note exactly when you are to receive payment

 • Quality Standards: Define minimum and maximum brix (sugar) standards